integration code

 • “Can we get the website to integrate into our physical machinery to begin printing cabinets as soon as an order is submitted – the factory is in another country…” – Yes, we really worked on something like this once!

-It would be akin to the process of designing a magazine ad – and saying that the way you build an indesign file, or photoshop file – will determine HOW the editor or designers place your ad in the magazine.
+It would be akin to the process of designing a magazine ad – and saying that the way you build an InDesign file, or Photoshop file, will determine HOW the editor or designers place your ad in the magazine.

-Connecting the above two dots – not only is the line between web design and heavier – programming/engineering-centric tasks blurred – so is the line between design/development & marketing.
+Connecting the above two dots – not only is the line between web design and heavier programming/engineering-centric tasks blurred, so is the line between design/development & marketing.
 I’d argue your web designer is responsible for the success of your website.
-The company you choose – their code – must take into account who you are, what you’re trying to accomplish and specifically, add (in the proper ways) the keywords for which you want to rank.
+The company you choose – their code – must take into account who you are, what you’re trying to accomplish, and specifically, add (in the proper ways) the keywords for which you want to rank.

-And this is just the beginning 🙂 – a company’s success online is determined less by it’s initial site, but more by what it continues to do – add content, network online, advertise online, etc.
+And this is just the beginning 🙂 – a company’s success online is determined less by its initial site, but more by what it continues to do – add content, network online, advertise online, etc.

-With all of the above considered – what does our process currently look like?
+With all of the above considered, what does our process currently look like?
 Let’s take a look:

 The Web Design Process